 Financial Aid SAP standards are separate and distinct from general academic policies, and apply only to financial aid applicants.
 A similar but separate academic progress policy applies to the California College Promise Grant (formerly known as the Board of Governors [BOG] Fee Waiver).

-While receiving financial aid, students must maintain a minimum semester GPA of 2.0 or greater.
+While receiving financial aid, students must maintain a minimum semester and overall GPA of 2.0 or greater.
 A student's overall GPA is also evaluated whenever a student applies for Financial Aid and the minimum 2.0 GPA standard must be met.
 Furthermore, students enrolled in an Associate degree or Transfer program must have an overall 2.0 GPA after two years.
 The Department of Education has defined two academic years as the equivalent of 4 terms, regardless of enrollment status.

 (PACE of Progression/Quantitative)

-Students must meet the SAP standards listed below to make certain their overall completion rate is at least 79% to ensure an acceptable Pace of Progression.
+Students must meet the SAP standards listed below to make certain their overall completion rate is at least 67% to ensure an acceptable Pace of Progression.
 Pace of Progression is calculated by dividing the number of units completed by the number of overall units attempted to calculate the student's completion rate.
 Example: a student has 65 units completed and 80 overall units attempted.
 By dividing the 65 units completed by 80 units attempted the result is an 81% completion rate.

 The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates.